lvladikov/ai-media/docs/performance-tracking.md

 ### 🚫 Opting Out
 If you prefer not to use this feature, you can completely disable the reading and writing of this file by using the `-npt` or `--no-performance-tracking` flag.

+> **Temporary Files:** During test execution, temporary JSON files (e.g., `*-temp-performance.json`) are created to robustly track resource usage for each test.
+These files are automatically deleted as each test completes.
+This JSON IPC approach is used because tests run in isolated subprocesses where shared memory/global variables are not accessible by the parent runner.